QUALITATIVE RESEARCH METHODS - 2020/1

 Week 1 Introduction to qualitative research and the group project

-Week 2 Generating qualitative data: Conducting individual interviews/Group project
+Week 2 Generating qualitative data: Constructing and Conducting individual semi-structured interviews/Group project

-Week 4 Generating qualitative data: Focus groups/Conduct interview Week 5 Introducing Thematic Analysis: a foundational method of qualitative analysis/ Group project
+Week 5 Introducing Thematic Analysis (TA): a foundational method of qualitative analysis/ Group project

 |Assessment type||Unit of assessment||Weighting|